hype-app/gestpay-api/source/includes/_rest_check_dcc_post.md

 }
 ```

-See the section [Handling responses & errors](#handling-responses-amp-errors) to learn how Gestpay reports errors.
+See the section [Handling responses & errors](#handling-responses-amp-errors) to learn how Axerve E-commerce Solutions reports errors.

 Response `payload` details: